Skip to main content

 Prolonged shedding of SARS-CoV-2 has been reported in patients who are immunocompromised.
 A systematic review found that replication-competent virus could be detected for a median of 20 days in these patients, compared to 11 days in the general population.11 Prolonged viral shedding may affect SARS-CoV-2 testing strategies and isolation durations for this group of patients.
 Moreover, case reports suggest that prolonged infections can create evolutionary pressure for the emergence of variants that resist therapies or evade vaccine-induced immunity.12-14

 For any person who is eligible, clinicians should prescribe therapies for the treatment of COVID-19 as recommended in these Guidelines.
-However, at times during the pandemic, logistical constraints have limited the availability of therapies.
-In those cases, the COVID-19 Treatment Guidelines Panel (the Panel) suggests prioritizing the treatment of patients with COVID-19 who are at the highest risk of clinical progression (see Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment of COVID-19 in Nonhospitalized Patients When There Are Logistical Constraints).
+However, if logistical constraints limit the availability of therapies, the COVID-19 Treatment Guidelines Panel (the Panel) suggests prioritizing the treatment of patients with COVID-19 who are at the highest risk of clinical progression (see Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment of COVID-19 in Nonhospitalized Patients When There Are Logistical Constraints).
 Providers should use their clinical judgment when prioritizing patients for treatment and assess a patient’s immunocompromised status, age, comorbidities, and vaccination status.

 The sections below outline the Panel’s rationale for the recommendations on preventing and managing COVID-19 in people who are immunocompromised.
 Some of the special considerations for patients who are immunocompromised include the timing of COVID-19 vaccination, the management of immunosuppressive medications, and the strategies for treating COVID-19.